chraibi/chraibi.github.io/_posts/2016-11-17-markdownTopdf.md

 Peter J. Lu gives a nice summary what possibilities there are to convert markdown to pdf file and why there are a bunch of problems that you face when you do so.

-The solution that he uses delivers the "best" possible result, but still requires some **manual** cleanup of the files.
+The solution that he uses delivers the "best" possible result, but still requires some **manual** processing of the files.

-Here is a script that helps fulfilling this "manual" cleaning in an automatic way.
+Here is a script that helps fulfilling this "manual" cleaning in an `automatic` way.
 The steps to follow are:

-- With `Kramdown` convert the markdown file to latex.
+- Convert the markdown file to latex with `Kramdown`.

   ```python
   kramdown _posts/file.md --no-auto-ids --output latex > file.tex